milenakos/abyss-tpc/README.md

 Prevents you from sending some forbidden packets

 ## Invisibility
-Hides your cursor
+Hides your cursor for everyone

 ## Multiplayern't
-Hides everyone's cursors
+Hides everyone's cursors for everyone

 ## Cleaner
-Will replace all incoming cells with void (aka forcing erase mode for everyone)
+Will replace all incoming cells with void for everyone (aka forcing erase mode for everyone)

 ## Force Sandbox Mode
 Switches you to sandbox mode while level mode is active